Excimer lamp: Excimer molecule formation

 where X is a halogen atom.

 The pressure of a gaseous mixture is of great importance for efficient production of exciplex molecules due to the reaction of ion-ion recombination.
-The fact is that the reaction of ion-ion recombination is a process of a three-body collision, and the probability of a triple collision increases with pressure.
-At low pressures of a gaseous mixture (several tens of torrs), the reaction of ion-ion recombination is of little efficiency, while it is quite productive at pressures above 100 Torr.
+The process of ion-ion recombination is dependent on three-body collisions, and the probability of such a collision increases with pressure.
+At low pressures of a gaseous mixture (several tens of torr), the reaction of ion-ion recombination is of little efficiency, while it is quite productive at pressures above 100 Torr.

 The second way of the formation of exciplex molecules is a harpoon reaction.
 In this case, a halogen molecule or halogen-containing compound captures a weakly bound electron of an excited rare gas atom, and an exciplex molecule in an excited electronic state is formed: